-Thank you to our Community Partners who went above and beyond this year: Bridgetown Church, River West Church, Imago Dei Community, Cedar Mill Bible, Theophilus Church, Westside, and Beaverton Foursquare.
-To our Agency Partners for the gift of working so closely together: Lutheran Community Services NW, Catholic Charities of Oregon, and Ecumenical Ministries of Oregon.
+Thank you to our Agency Partners for the gift of working so closely together: Lutheran Community Services NW, Catholic Charities of Oregon, and Ecumenical Ministries of Oregon.
+To core Community Partners who went above and beyond this year through financial and in-kind donations: Bridgetown Church, River West Church, Imago Dei Community, Cedar Mill Bible, Theophilus Church, Westside, and Beaverton Foursquare.
 And to each of you who supported this work so generously.

 If there is one thing we have learned in 2020, it is how the ways that we show up when life doesn’t go as planned have the power to carry far more meaning than any external circumstance or hardship.